 Sure, I had to stay in a tiny, tiny room (with barely room for a bed), but who cares?
 All I did was sleep there.
 With the money I saved, I had a great time in one of my favorite cities.

 Savvy Blogging Summit 2012

 FinCon was fun, but I have to admit: My favorite blogging conference is always the Savvy Blogging Summit.
-I’ve mentioned this conference before (my 2010 write-up, my 2011 write-up).
-Mostly, it’s attended by a group of remarkable women: stay-at-home moms who, in their spare time, blog about coupons, shopping, and other domestic concerns.
+Mostly, it's attended by a group of remarkable women: stay-at-home moms who, in their spare time, blog about coupons, shopping, and other domestic concerns.
 They call themselves “dealbloggers”.

 This topic may sound mundane, but more than any group I know, these savvy bloggers live the ideals I espouse everyday at Get Rich Slowly.
 Meeting these women is like seeing the Get Rich Slowly philosophy in action.

 - They actively work to keep their household expenses low.